 ‘The destiny mindset doesn’t work when seeking out genuine relationships because people with this mindset don’t want to work as hard at it.
 They already expect it to be ready and perfect,’ Assoc.
 Prof. Karantzas explains.

-Since we all know (at least in theory) that none of us is perfect, surely that’s an unrealistic expectation to bring to a relationship.
+Since we all know (at least in theory) that none of us are perfect, surely that’s an unrealistic expectation to bring to a relationship.

 If there really is such a thing as a soulmate, the only way to truly know if you have met them is to meet and reject every single possible suitor on the planet, except one.
 The absurdity of such a concept is laughable.